 Once we had a working process, automation became essential.
 Batch processing designs.
 Automated quality checks.
 File format conversions.
 Metadata generation.
 All scriptable.
 All repeatable.

 Python scripts handle most of the pipeline.
 Image processing with PIL.
 SVG manipulation with dedicated libraries.
-PDF generation.
 What took hours manually now takes minutes automatically.
+Consistency improves.
+Human error decreases.

 Start with curiosity.
 Build systematically.
 Automate the mechanical.
 Preserve judgment for what matters.
-Test with real users.
-Iterate based on feedback.